ksteve3/ITFDN100_Mod08/docs/Snips/lib/test-blocks/setters-getters.md

-# Property Directive / @property /  timestamp 33:00
+#Property Directive / @property /  timestamp 33:00
+#(Getter or Accessors)

-@property  # (Getter or Accessors)  ## getter does not read files.
-Typically the
-# "getter does formatting processes
+#getter does not read files.
+Typically the getter does formatting processes

+@property
 def product_name(self): #The name must match the attribute!
+    return str(self.__product_name).title()
-    return str(self.__product_name).title()  # change letter casing to opposite of the name value
-    # examples used to create copies of the classes.
+    #change letter in 'title' casing to opposite of the name value examples used to create copies of the classes.

 NOTES:

-# Using setters and getters as a pair or using standalone (Timestamp:44:00)
+#Using setters and getters as a pair or using standalone (Timestamp:44:00)

-#  if you want your script to function as "write only" do pair with a "getter" directive as you
-# will not get anything
+#if you want your script to function as "write only" do pair with a "getter" directive as you will not get anything

-# if you want your script to function as read only, leave off the "setter"
-# - but doing it this way will not tallow you to change it
+#if you want your script to function as read only, leave off the "setter" but doing it this way will not tallow you to change it

 ```